Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- should i count this as magic? that's how every"-thing" is hackable; no hard, and fast, rules,.. when the game gives the player apparent /control|loophole|../, until plot twisted cliff hanger,.. (like black mirror,..) exposure to /music|speech|../; evolve plasticity to /detect|reproduce|../
+ should i count this as magic? that's how every"-thing" is hackable; no hard, and fast, rules,.. when the game gives the player apparent /control|loophole|../, until plot twisted cliff hanger,.. (like black mirror,..) exposure to /music|speech|../; evolve plasticity to /detect|reproduce|../ iff kids look closer to one parent, and not the other; got incest?

 every"-thing"'s the name of some"-thing"; god⒮,..
 "bing lee granḋe, the triple s/threat/numeral/; 𝄞 (photonic visual representation of physical sound waves, and the computationalinguistic implementation thereo, therein, thereof, therefrom, therefore, therewith, there, there,..)" (the name of my female computer user interface); the only one i could find c̄ dedicated graphics, even though iprefer amd + ati; they said [3.3,4.2]ghz (the website indicates random chip, and 4.2 is "up to"); hexacore is a sign from the grand calculus of the multiverse, not just one affinity per vm, and change; since other ryzens have integrated graphics, does this have both? it's actually a $300 more laptop in camouflaged disguise!!! :D